-This was a gift awarded to him for gambling around $200 million in only a matter of a year.
+This was a gift awarded to him for gambling around $127 million in only a matter of a year.
 Terrance’s gambling binge lasted only until he blew it all away in the late 2008, and kept asking his sister for financial help.
-After he came to the realization about how much money he had spent in casinos and how much he had lost in gambling, he took responsibility for his actions and went into rehab in a center in Omaha.
+After he came to the realization about how much money he had spent in casinos, totalling over $200 million, he took responsibility for his actions and went into rehab in a centre in Omaha.

 The rehabilitation center worked with Terrance for months in hopes of clearing him of his gambling and alcohol addiction, but sadly enough, they weren’t successful.
 After he was released from the rehab center, Harrah’s sued Watanabe for not paying the remainder of the losses that he had incurred while gambling at the casinos.
 In response to that, Watanabe came forward with $112 million to compensate for the losses but refused to pay any more money because he thought all casinos took advantage of his addiction by encouraging him to play more and more, thus making the situation worse.

 It was at this point that eyewitnesses came forward in Terrance’s defense and explained how casino employees would allow him to play three hands of blackjack in one go, which would sometimes result in a loss of millions in just a single night.
 Reports also suggested the manager would try his best to keep Watanabe engaged in gambling by offering him free or discounted drinks, overlooking the obvious signs of intoxication for keeping him involved in gambling 24 hours in a row.

 Terry pleaded not guilty against charges that could have resulted in him going to prison for a minimum of 28 years.
 He filed his own lawsuit to prove the casino workers did take advantage of him and his infamous “gambling addict” status.
 The senior vice president of communications for Harrah claimed that the civil lawsuit was not effective and was simply filed to save Watanabe from paying the debt he owed.